SolarRepublic/starshell-beta/docs/README.md

 [@solar-republic/wasm-secp256k1](https://github.com/SolarRepublic/wasm-secp256k1) is fork of that defunt project that merges with the libsecp256k1 upstream and fixes some build issues seen with the latest emscripten binary.
 It also adds support for the `ecdh` function provided by libsecp256k1 in order to derive a shared secret given a private key and another's public key.

 The wallet uses this compiled WASM module for all secp256k1 operations including key generation, signing, verification, and derivation.

+### Mitigating Supply-Chain Attacks

+We employ [SES lockdown](https://github.com/endojs/endo/tree/master/packages/ses) to make intrinsics non-configurable in order to mitigate prototype-pollution from supply-chain attacks in runtime dependencies.

+Taken a step further, we also harden `globalThis` by deeply freezing all of its properties with the custom `static/deep-freeze.js`, which is injected before the entry point script in each web extension HTML page (e.g., popup.html, flow.html).
+This mitigates targetted supply-chain attacks in runtime dependencies.

+We do not yet have a solution to guard against supply-chain attacks in development dependencies.
+For example, if a svelte library or vite plugin were compromised, it is possible the attacker could inject malicious code into the output.
+However, the capabilities and limitations of such an attack are uncertain.

+### Content Security Policy

+We use MV3's content security policy (CSP) to prevent foreign scripts, evals, and connections to unlisted servers.